Matthew Lister (physician): Lister and the Sidney circle

 Lister was employed by Mary Sidney, Countess of Pembroke, (died 1621).
 She travelled with him to Spa, Belgium.
 They were in Antwerp in September 1614, with Bridget Parham (a daughter of Thomas Tresham), and considered going to Breda or staying with William Trumbull in Brussels.
 Lister wrote that the countess continued her "spa diet".
 They were at Amiens in November 1614.
 Letters for the countess were to be addressed to Lister and he made arrangements for finance and letters of credit through the network of English diplomats.

 In 1616, Dudley Carleton met her at Spa in the company of Helene de Melun, "Countess of Berlaymont", wife of Florent de Berlaymont the governor of Luxembourg.
 The two women amused themselves with pistol shooting.
 There were rumours that Sidney had married Lister, in her widowhood when she was building a lodge at Houghton.
 Lister and Leonard Welstead were trustees of Lady Pembroke, and had obtained Houghton from Sir Edward Conquest in 1615.

 John Chamberlain wrote in April 1617 that there was "a suspicion that the olde countesse of Pembroke is married to Doctor Lister that was with her at the Spa".
 Lady Mary Wroth may have dramatised the couple's relationship in her Love's Victory.
-In 1640, a mutual acquaintaince of Mary Sidney, Nathan Walworth, bequeathed to Lister £10, a picture of the town of Spa, and a painting of Philoclea and Pamela, the heroines of Philip Sidney's Arcadia.
+In 1640, a mutual acquaintance of Mary Sidney, Nathan Walworth, bequeathed to Lister £10, a picture of the town of Spa, and a painting of Philoclea and Pamela, the heroines of Philip Sidney's Arcadia.

 Physician in ordinary

 Lister became of one the physicians serving Anne of Denmark.
 Mary Sidney's brother, Robert Sidney, 1st Earl of Leicester, was the Chamberlain of the Queen's Household.
 Lister also treated the actor Edward Alleyn.
+Lister countersigned a bill from the apothecary Jolliffe Lownes who chiefly worked for Prince Charles.

 Lister was drawn into a controversy surrounding the death of King James at Theobalds in 1625.
 Charles I of England appointed him his "physician in ordinary".

 He was probably the "Mr Doctor Litster" who attended Francis Manners, 6th Earl of Rutland in his final illness in 1632.
 In 1644 Lister and Mayerne went to Exeter to attend Henrietta Maria.

 Family

 William Lister married Catherine Fairfax, his second wife was called Anne.
 He had no children.
-His nephew, Sir Martin Lister of Thorpe Arnold, who married Susanna Temple (1600-1669), was his heir.
+His nephew, Sir Martin Lister of Thorpe Arnold, who married Susanna Temple (1600–1669), was his heir.

 He was knighted on 11 October 1636.
 He died in 1657 (or 1656) at his estate at Burwell in Lincolnshire.
 His portrait, attributed to Paul van Somer, was engraved.